sloede/modm/README.md

 Wait a minute! *Installation-free* it says up there!
 What the hell?

 Well, the things you have to do are so minuscule, it is ridiculous.
-You only need to change two files to adapt them to your needs:
+You only need to edit one file to adapt Modm to your needs:

 ### modm-init.sh
 Set the correct path to your `modm.py` file and your default modules path.
 Users can override the default path or add their own modules by *prepending* to the path, just like it works with the Bash `PATH` variable.
+You can also set an admin email variable so that users know who to ask if they encounter internal errors (oops...).

 You need to do this only once per installation.

 ### .bashrc/.bash\_profile/.profile
-In one of the Bash configuration files that are sourced at startup/login, `modm-init.sh` must be sourced, e.g. like so:
+In one of the Bash configuration files that are sourced at startup/login, `modm-init.sh` must be sourced, i.e. like so:

     source path/to/modm/installation/modm-init.sh

-This makes the settings in the file as well as the `modm` command available.
+This makes the `modm` command available in the shell.

 You need to do this for each users that wishes to use `modm`.
 Alternatively, if you have access to it, you could also put this in `/etc/profile` so that it is sourced for all users.

-### modm.py
-You may set an admin email here (default: root@localhost).
-This email address will only be displayed in case of internal errors, so that users know who to report errors to.

-You need to do this only once per installation.
+And don't worry - sourcing `modm-init.sh` multiple times does not create any problems.

 Usage